Last Updated on 23/06/2026

 - Islands: Majuli, Peacock Island

 Ganga, or lovingly referred to as Ganga Maa, is one of the holiest and liberating rivers in India.
-Rising in the Western Himalayan region of Uttarakhand, the river flows for a distance of 2,704 kms and finally empties into the Bay of Bengal at the Sundarbans marshlands.
-After rising from its glacial home of Gaumukh Glacier, the river rushes its way through the Gangetic plains where it is highly utilised for personal use while also being worshipped anywhere it goes.
-Did you know that the Ganga – Brahmaputra Meghna system is the world’s 3rd largest river discharge.
-The primary stem of the river gets its name at Devprayag where the Mandakini River and Alaknanda River meet up, forming the confluence point and flowing its way through India.
+Rising in the Western Himalayan region of Uttarakhand, the river flows for a distance of approximately 2,525 kms and finally empties into the Bay of Bengal at the Sundarbans marshlands.
+After rising from its glacial home of Gangotri Glacier (Gaumukh), the river rushes its way through the Gangetic plains where it is highly utilised for personal use while also being worshipped anywhere it goes.
+Did you know that the Ganga–Brahmaputra–Meghna system is among the world’s largest river discharge systems.
+The primary stem of the river gets its name at Devprayag where the Bhagirathi River and Alaknanda River meet up, forming the confluence point and flowing its way through India.

 - Discharge: 12,020 m³/s

-- Cities: Varanasi, Haridwar, Prayagraj, Patna, Kolkata, Kanpur, Ghazipur
+- Cities: Varanasi, Haridwar, Prayagraj, Patna, Kolkata, Kanpur

 4. Godavari River (1,465 km)